How to structure your UTM links using our UTM generator:

 UTM is a format that allows you to trace back the traffic of your website and attribute it to specific online marketing campaigns.
-Knowing which traffic source is most effective and efficient, allows you to optimize and adjust your online marketing strategy on an ongoing basis.
+Knowing which traffic source is most effective and efficient and allows you to optimise and adjust your online marketing strategy on an ongoing basis.

 A UTM tracking link consists of the following parts:

 - website url: The target website, that the link is referring to

 - tracking parameter: a UTM parameter is a trackable entity.

 - Parameter value: the parameter value relates to the tracking parameter and allows you to differentiate traffic sources

 - UTM tracking code: is the combination of tracking parameters and the related values

 - Tracking link: The combination of all parts sums up to the final tracking link, that can be used and implemented in online marketing campaigns.

 - UTM_source (required) – Describes WHERE the user is coming from (The origin, where the user clicked on the link that lead him to your website – e.g. newsletter, name of a website)